Uber announced a new ride type that allows minors to take an Uber ride without being accompanied by an adult.

 Add your child to your family profile by going to Account > Settings > Family > Add member > Teen

-Select your teen from your contacts and they will receive an SMS invite that will allow them to create a teen account in their own Uber app.
+Select your teen from your contacts and they will receive an SMS invite that allows them to create a teen account in their own Uber app.

 Setting up a teen account